albertattard/java-boot-camp/02 - Data Types.md

 ### What happens to a variable when it goes out of scope?

 Objects that are not required anymore are cleaned by the [garbage collector](#garbage-collection).
-The garbage collector clean the objects and not the variables.
+The garbage collector cleans the objects and not the variables.

 Variables are stored in the *Java stack* and are removed automatically once the variables go out of scope.
 Once a variable goes out of scope, the variable is removed from the *Java stack*.